-The analysis conducted in the previous section allows to compute the performance of each of the multicast mechanisms as a function of the number of multicast and unicast stations in the WLAN.
+The analysis conducted in Section III allows for the computation of the performance of each of the multicast mechanisms as a function of the number of multicast and unicast STAs in the WLAN.
 In the following, we propose an algorithm that exploits this analysis to select the best multicast mechanism for a given scenario.
-While this algorithm is one particular example of how our analysis can be used to select a multicast scheme based on a specific metric, it is worthwhile noting that the analysis could also be used to devise alternative algorithms that optimize other performance metrics and/or guarantee different constraints.
+While this algorithm is one particular example of how our analysis can be used to select a multicast scheme based on a specific metric, it is worthwhile noting that the analysis could be also used to devise alternative algorithms that optimize other performance metrics and/or guarantee different constraints.

-For the design of our selection algorithm, we set the following goals:
+For the design of our selection algorithm, we set the following goals.

-- The reliability provided to multicast traffic by the selected mechanisms needs to be above a certain minimum threshold, i.e., $\eta_m^{\mathcal{M}} > \eta{min}$ . - As long as the minimum reliability requirement is satisfied, we would like to maximize the throughput perstation guarantees provided to multicast and unicast, i.e., $S_m^{\mathcal{M}}$ and $S_u^{\mathcal{M}}/N_u$ .
+- The reliability provided to multicast traffic by the selected mechanisms needs to be above a certain minimum threshold, i.e., $\eta_m^M > \eta{\min}$. - As long as the minimum reliability requirement is satisfied, we would like to maximize the throughput per-STA guarantees provided to multicast and unicast, i.e., $S_m^{\mathcal{M}}$ and $S_u^{\mathcal{M}}/N_u$.

-The rationale behind the goal on reliability is that if the drop rate of multicast traffic is higher than that corresponding to this threshold, then the resulting quality will be unacceptable.
-The setting of $\eta{min}$ depends on the type of content transported by the multicast flow.
-For instance, for video traffic a reliability of $\eta{min}=0.9$ (which means a drop rate of 10%) is typically considered sufficient [27], [28].
+The rationale behind the goal on reliability is that, if the drop rate of multicast traffic is higher than that corresponding to this threshold, then the resulting quality will be unacceptable.
+The setting of η{\min} depends on the type of content transported by the multicast flow.
+For instance, for video traffic, a reliability of $\eta{\min} = 0.9$ (which means a drop rate of 10%) is typically considered sufficient [27], [28].

 As for the goal on throughput, if one mechanism provides a larger throughput both to multicast and unicast than another one, the former is clearly more desirable (provided that both satisfy the reliability requirement).
 However, if one mechanism provides more throughput to one traffic type (multicast or unicast) but less to the other type, then we need a criterion to weight them and perform a comparison.
-A similar issue is addressed when allocating bandwidth to unicast and multicast flows in [29], which suggests the following possible criteria:
+A similar issue is addressed when allocating bandwidth to unicast and multicast flows in [29], which suggests the following possible criteria.

-The Receiver Independent (RI) criterion gives the same weight to unicast and multicast flows, and has the drawback that multicast is not given a higher weight

-- even though if it benefits a larger number of users and hence contributes more to the overall utility of the system. - 2) The Linear Receiver Dependent (LinRD) criterion gives a weight to each flow proportional to the number of receivers; while it prioritizes those flows with more receivers, it is very unfair towards unicast flows, which may suffer from starvation if there are many multicast receivers. - 3) The Logarithmic Receiver Dependent (LogRD) criterion gives a weight to each flow that depends logarithmically on the number of receivers; as shown in [29], this criterion provides a good trade-off between prioritizing multicast and avoiding the starvation of unicast.
+- The receiver-independent criterion gives the same weight to unicast and multicast flows, and has the drawback that multicast is not given a higher weight even if it benefits a larger number of users and hence contributes more to the overall utility of the system. - 2) The linear-receiver-dependent criterion gives a weight to each flow proportional to the number of receivers; while it prioritizes those flows with more receivers, it is very unfair toward unicast flows, which may suffer from starvation if there are many multicast receivers. - 3) The logarithmic-receiver-dependent (LogRD) criterion gives a weight to each flow that depends logarithmically on the number of receivers; as shown in [29].
+This criterion provides a good tradeoff between prioritizing multicast and avoiding the starvation of unicast.

-Following the above, in this paper we adopt the LogRD criterion to weight unicast against multicast.
-In particular, we consider that the fair allocation in the system is the one that maximizes where the weights for multicast and unicast are $w_m = 1 + \ln N{rx}$ and $w_u = 1$ , respectively.
+Following these criteria, in this paper, we adopt the LogRD criterion to weight unicast against multicast.
+In particular, we consider that the fair allocation in the system is the one that maximizes where the weights for multicast and unicast are $w_m = 1 + \ln N{\rm rx}$ and $w_u = 1$, respectively.